amsantac/amsantac-site/_posts/2015-11-28-classification-r.md

 <img src="/images/2015-11-28-classification-r-fig-0.png" alt="" title="" style="width:750px">

 <br>

 ### **Loading the data in R**

 For the purpose of this post, I'm going to conduct a land-cover classification of a 6-band Landsat 7 image (path 7 row 57) taken in 2000 that has been processed to surface reflectance, as shown [in a previous post in my blog].
-First, let's load the R packages we need for this tutorial:
+Several R packages are needed, including: [rgdal], [raster], [caret], [randomForest] and [e1071].
+After installation, let's load the packages:

 ```
 library(rgdal)